Can Dogs Eat Cauliflower? A Complete Guide

 Key Points:

 • Yes, dogs can eat cauliflower in moderation, either raw or cooked.
+Overconsumption can cause gas and bloating.

 • Cauliflower is a source of dietary fiber, vitamin K, and vitamin C for dogs.

 Cauliflower is one of those veggies we either love or despise.
 In some households, you’ll find this cousin of broccoli fed to dogs under the table by kids who don’t care for its bland taste.
-Fortunately, these kids are passing on essential nutrients to their canines.

-Health benefits of cauliflower
+Health benefits of cauliflower for dogs

-Fiber: Fiber keeps your dog’s digestive system healthy – and cauliflower has a lot of fiber.
+Fiber: Fiber keeps your dog’s digestive system healthy — and cauliflower has a lot of fiber.
 Insoluble fiber doesn’t dissolve in water, so it remains intact as it travels through the intestines.
-As it travels through, it pulls all the other waste along with it, reducing the incidence of stomach issues, constipation and diarrhea.
+As it travels through, it pulls all the other waste along with it, reducing the incidence of stomach issues, constipation, and diarrhea.

 Vitamin K: This fat-soluble vitamin contains prothrombin, a protein essential for blood clotting and bone metabolism.
 Vitamin K also helps regulate blood calcium levels, reducing the risk of heart disease.